meshlogic/meshlogic.github.io/posts/web-design/starting-a-personal-blog-with-nikola.rst

     .. class:: cons-list

-        - I've never tried any CMS, but I guess options for customization will be limited since they are designed for users who know nothing about HTML or CSS.
-Also, CMS tend to be very complex and script-heavy, so it would take lots of effort to do the desired customizations.
+        - I've tried only a free CMS on wordpress.com, but was quite disappointed.
+You are not allowed to modify CSS style files, so you have to stuck with one of the provided themes (to be able to modify CSS files you have to pay a monthly fee).
+Moreover, you are not allowed to install any plugins.
+Another issue is writing math formulas, where you often get a massage "Formula does not parse", even when it's completely LaTeX valid. :text-info:`I don't say that Wordpress is bad, but to fully use its potential, one would need to install and configure it properly on a paid server and have all needed permissions.`

         - On CMS sites, every time a reader wants a page, a whole lot of database queries are made.
 Then a whole pile of code chews that data, and HTML is produced, which is sent to the user.
 All that requires time and server resources.

-        - And the most critical problem, I haven't found any CMS that would support native Jupyter files (.ipynb).
+        - And the most critical problem, I haven't found any CMS that would support native Jupyter files (.ipynb) and enable typing LaTeX math without any parsing issues.

 Design a website from scratch